Please ensure you’ve read and understood our registration policies:

 A: Yes.
 Although we will be outdoors throughout our yoga practice (except in inclement weather, see above), we will set up our mats on the grassy area just south of the Nature Centre.
 If you need to use the washroom at any point before, during, or after practice, there will be a washroom accessible to you.

 Q: Will the instructor be doing hands-on adjustments?

-A: Hands-on adjustments will be provided this season under the consent of both the instructor and students.
-All participants will be given consent cards to show their instructor each session.
-The instructor will maintain a minimum distance of 2 meters from all students at all other times, and students are expected to do the same.
+A: No hands-on adjustments will be provided this season to respect physical distancing guidelines.
+Your instructor will maintain a minimum distance of 2 meters from all students at all times, and students are expected to do the same.

 Q: Will we be using props?

 A: If you have props that you would like to bring with you from home, we encourage you to do so!
 We will allow the use of yoga blocks to provide support and modifications during some of our exercises.
 While we do have yoga blocks at the Nature Centre, we encourage you to bring your own if possible to reduce risks related to COVID-19.
 You will also be offered non-prop modifications for each pose, and you will be encouraged to tune into your body’s wisdom to listen to what option makes the most sense for you.
 We understand that we are all in unique bodies, and props can help us modify a yoga practice to fit our bodies, rather than the other way around (and we’re all about that)!

 Q: I normally practice indoors in my home or at a yoga studio - is an outdoor practice for me?